jywu20/Notes/Computer Science/HPC/overview.md

 which only contains the computational cores, while a truly graphic GPU contains specialized graphic units.
-These units are to make the rendering pipeline faster, aiming to replace time-consuming steps of the rendering pipeline.
+These units are to make the rendering pipeline faster, aiming to replace time-consuming steps of [the rendering pipeline](../CUDA/gpu-overview.md).

-The rendering pipeline is

 # Languages for HPC